Skip to main content

 What is projectile motion?

-Projectile motion is a form of motion experienced by an object or particle that is projected near the Earth's surface and moves along a curved path under the action of gravity only (in particular, the effects of air resistance are assumed to be negligible).
+Projectile motion is a form of motion experienced by an object or particle (a projectile) that is launched near the Earth's surface and moves along a curved path under the sole influence of gravity (assuming air resistance is negligible).

 What assumptions does this calculator make?